Pjotor87/TemporaryDropboxUpload/README.md

 ## Here's how to use it
 Execute the python script "uploadfiletodropbox.py".

-Import the database from dropbox before the file gets deleted.
+On your IPhone -> Import the database from dropbox before the file gets deleted.

 ## And here's how to configure it the first time
 1. Log in to dropbox